 Interested in learning about nearby areas?
 Read our guide to Suffolk villages and towns.

 As a visitor to Eye once said ‘We’ve seen the Town Hall.
 Where’s the Town?’
 It may not be the largest town in Suffolk, but Eye is a delight to visit.
 You won’t find many Italianate Town Halls in Suffolk, but Eye has its own, built in 1857, with a clock tower used for locking up local criminals!
-This is an attractive market town with many unusual and interesting buildings, a first class weekly country market (see below) and some great places to stay, so don’t overlook it.
+This is an attractive market town with many unusual and interesting buildings and some great places to stay, so don’t overlook it.

 Historically Eye (a name is derived from the Old English word for ‘island’), would have been surrounded by water and marsh, with just the church of St Peter and St Paul and the castle on higher ground.

 The Church itself is hugely impressive and dates back to 1470.
 Inside there’s a 15C wooden rod screen with intricate carving, and paintings of kings, saints and bishops.
 Although the paintings have faded they have been partly restored and give an idea of the brilliant colours that would’ve been seen in the Middle Ages.
 The Church Tower is also mighty impressive at over 101 feet/30 metres high – described by Nicholas Pevsner as “One of the wonders of Suffolk”.
 The Church was probably rebuilt on the site of an older church, as was common in East Anglia during this period of prosperity.
 Hard to believe now but in the 15 and 16C East Anglia was, apart from London, the wealthiest and most densely populated area in England due, primarily, to the wool and cloth trade and the region’s strategic position facing the Low Countries across the sea.